Hematology-based Cellular Biomarker in the Emergency Department

 Monocyte Distribution Width (MDW) is a measure of increased morphological variability of monocytes in response to bacterial, viral or fungal infections.
-The quantitative analysis of MDW has received regulatory clearances as an aid for early detection in adult patients with or developing sepsis in emergency departments.
+The quantitative analysis of MDW has received regulatory clearance to help emergency department physicians identify patients with severe infection leading to sepsis.

-Considered with other signs and symptoms, the value of MDW helps differentiate sepsis from non-septic presentations, including non-infectious systemic inflammatory response.4 This sepsis biomarker is automatically reported with the complete blood count (CBC) with differential* for adult emergency department patients, without any additional test ordering.
+Considered with other signs and symptoms, the value of MDW helps differentiate sepsis from non-septic presentations, including non-infectious systemic inflammatory response.4 This parameter is automatically reported with the complete blood count (CBC) with differential on the DxH 900 and DxH 690T hematology analyzers*, enabling automatic reporting without added workload burden.

-However, when MDW is considered together with WBC, MDW may add to the sensitivity and specificity of sepsis detection, as part of the standard assessment protocol in the emergency department.4,5
+Considering MDW together with WBC, MDW may add to the sensitivity and specificity of sepsis detection, as part of the standard assessment protocol in the emergency department.4,5

 Diagnostic uncertainty is a major challenge for patients presenting to the emergency department with a low number of signs and symptoms.